 Did you know that Illinois law no longer awards child custody but instead allocates parental responsibilities?
 The Illinois Marriage and Dissolution of Marriage Act (IMDMA) makes clear that parental responsibilities include significant decision-making responsibilities and parenting time.
 Parenting time includes providing caretaking functions for the child, as well as making non-significant decisions about the child’s well-being, such as decisions that might arise on a day-to-day basis and require an immediate response.
 In other words, non-significant decision-making responsibilities are tied closely to a parent’s caretaking functions.

 Do you have questions about parenting time or need an advocate on your side for your child custody case?
-An experienced and compassionate Illinois parenting time attorney at the Arami Law Office can get started on your case today.
+An experienced and compassionate Illinois parenting time attorney at Arami Law can get started on your case today.